jump-dev/JuMP.jl/doc/nlp.rst

   linear constraints.
   However, the code ``sin(x)`` is an error.
 All nonlinear expressions must be inside of macros.
-- :ref:`userfunctions` be used within nonlinear
-  expressions only after they are registered.
+- :ref:`userfunctions` may be used within nonlinear expressions only after they are registered.
   For example::